Call for Proposals for Dresher Center Residential Faculty Research Fellowships

 Fellows will conduct two research works-in-progress sessions during their semester in residence.
 The first will be a Fellows and Others session on their research methods held toward the beginning of the semester.
 The second will be a session for the CURRENTS: Humanities Work Now series on the work that has been accomplished during the semester.
 Fellows will also participate actively in Dresher Center programs during their term of residency, including attendance at Fellows and Others and CURRENTS sessions, and at least two Humanities Forum events.
 A short report on fellowship activity will be due to the director within 3 months of completion of the fellowship.
 Residential faculty fellows will be considered fellows of the Dresher Center for as long as they are on the faculty of UMBC.
 After their semester in residence, they will be invited to serve a two-year term on the Dresher Center Advisory Board and remain active participants in Dresher Center programs.

-The Dresher Center welcomes proposals from all full-time, tenure-track faculty pursuing humanities research in the UMBC College of Arts, Humanities, and Social Sciences.
-Applications are especially encouraged from, but not limited to, full-time faculty with appointments in departments and programs with a humanities focus.
+Proposals are welcome from all full-time, tenured or tenure-track UMBC faculty as well as full-time professors of the practice pursuing humanities research in the College of Arts, Humanities, and Social Sciences.
 Two fellowships are available annually (one per semester).
 Applicants should mark on the application form whether they are applying for fall 2021 or spring 2022.
-Proposals will be reviewed by the Dresher Center Advisory Board, with award notifications for the fall fellowship in mid-January and for the spring fellowship in mid-June.
+Submit completed proposals to email@example.com by the deadlines.
+Department Chairs should send letters of support directly to Jessica Berman (firstname.lastname@example.org).
+Proposals will be evaluated by the Dresher Center Advisory Board.

 For more information contact: